Our highest priority is the safety of our workforce and the communities where we operate.

 - design, planning, scheduling and execution of work

-Subject matter experts across our operated assets and functions are also engaged to participate in the development, implementation and evaluation of the Our Requirements standards relevant to safety.
+Collaboration with our workforce is vital, so we ensure that subject matter experts across our operated assets and functions are engaged in the development, implementation and evaluation of the Our Requirements standards relevant to safety.
 Formal joint leadership and worker health and safety committees exist within a number of our operated assets and functions and are driven by local regulatory requirements.
-Committees meet on a regular basis and general responsibilities include identifying health and safety improvements and supporting the implementation of health and safety initiatives.
+Those committees meet on a regular basis and general responsibilities include identifying health and safety improvements and supporting the implementation of health and safety initiatives.

-BHP ’s Risk Appetite Statement is approved by the Board and is a foundational element of the Risk Framework and BHP’s approach to safety.
-Key risk indicators are developed to monitor performance against risk appetite .
-Within BHP, trained and qualified employees have specific responsibilities to manage fatality risks, in accordance with the Risk Framework.
-At a global level, we monitor and take action to manage performance against our risk appetite.
-At a local level, risk owners and control owners are accountable for the implementation and evaluation of controls to manage the risks within risk appetite.
-Risk and control owners are supported by the Risk and Health, Safety and Environment functions.
+BHP’s Risk Appetite Statement is approved by the Board and is a foundational element of our Risk Framework and approach to safety.
+Key risk indicators are set by management to help monitor performance against our risk appetite.
+For more information refer to Operating and Financial Review 9 – How we manage risk.
+Within BHP, employees have responsibility to manage fatality risks, in accordance with our mandatory minimum performance requirements for risk management.
+At a global level, we monitor and manage Group-wide performance against our risk appetite.
+At a local level, Risk owners and Control owners are accountable for the implementation and evaluation of controls to manage risks within risk appetite.
+Risk and Control owners are supported by the Risk, Health, Safety and Environment teams.

-We achieved our second consecutive fatality-free year at our operated assets in FY2021 and demonstrated improvements across key safety metrics.
-This supported our safety performance target of zero fatalities and year-on-year improvement in total recordable injury frequency (TRIF).
+We achieved our third consecutive fatality-free year at our operated assets in FY2022 and demonstrated improvements across key safety performance metrics.
+This supported our safety performance target of zero fatalities and year-on-year improvement in total recordable injury frequency (TRIF) .

 We have a sustained focus on managing our risks through new and existing programs of work, including: